-THE SON BORE OUR SIN pur bef Lor Hol tior The this of t the a so Pet der PTES: Since it was impossible for a single offering to fully typify or illustrate the twofold pose of the Messiah's atoning death, an offering involving two sacrificial goats was put fore the people (Leviticus 16:5-10).
-The first goat was slain as a sin offering before the d, and its blood was sprinkled on and in front of the Mercy Seat, behind the veil in the lay of Holies (vv.9, 15, 20).
-It is a wonderful illustration of Christ's death as a propition-He shed His blood to satisfy the justice of God, appease His wrath, and bring peace.
-As second goat was presented before the Lord as the scapegoat (v.10).
-Upon the head of sanimal, the High Priest laid "both of his handsand confess[ed] over it all the iniquities when the people of Israel and all their transgressions, all their sins" (v.21).
+THE SON BORE OUR SIN pur bef Lor Hol tior The this of t the a so Pet der wro TES: Since it was impossible for a single offering to fully typify or illustrate the twofold pose of the Messiah's atoning death, an offering involving two sacrificial goats was put fore the people (Leviticus 16:5-10).
+The first goat was slain as a sin offering before the cd, and its blood was sprinkled on and in front of the Mercy Seat, behind the veil in the lay of Holies (vv.9, 15, 20).
+It is a wonderful illustration of Christ's death as a propitian-He shed His blood to satisfy the justice of God, appease His wrath, and bring peace.
+It is second goat was presented before the Lord as the scapegoat (v.10).
+Upon the head of sanimal, the High Priest laid "both his handsand confess[ed] over it all the iniquities the people of Israel, and all their transgressions, all their sins" (v.21).
 The scapegoat was in sent away into the wilderness, bearing on itself all the iniquities of the people into colitary land (vv.21-22).
-It typified Christ, who "bore our sins in His body on the tree" (I see 2:24) and suffered and died alone "outside the gate" (Hebrews 13:11-12).
+It typified Christ, who "bore our sins in His body on the tree" (I ser 2:24) and suffered and died alone "outside the gate" (Hebrews 13:11-12).
 It is a wonful illustration of Christ's death as an expiation-He carried away our sin.
 The psalmist one, "As far as the east is from the west, so far does He remove our transgressions from (Psalm 103:12).
 2. the Wh e sacrifices in the Old Testament were only shadows or types that pointed to and found ir ultimate fulfillment in Christ.
-He is the great Sin-Bearer who offered His life for our sinstant do the following Scriptures teach us about this truth?
-Isaiah 53:6
+He is the great Sin-Bearer who offered His life for our sins. at do the following Scriptures teach us about this truth?
+Isaiah 53:6 NOTES TO DESCRIPTION OF THE PROPERTY OF THE PR